jwarner3rd/SQL_Hospital_Database_Project/SQL/README.md

 The HospitalDB database simulates a hospital management database, demonstrating SQL functionality, including triggers and stored procedures.
-It automates tasks like updating room availability, enforcing prescription dosage limits, and maintaining consistency across interrelated tables such as patients, rooms, and medications."
+It automates tasks like updating room availability, enforcing prescription dosage limits, and maintaining consistency across interrelated tables such as patients, rooms, and medications.

+The Repository includes:

 **Hospital_Export_Full.sql**: This file contains the full SQL code to create the entire database structure.
 It includes the creation of tables, relationships, constraints, as well as triggers and stored procedures.

 **seed.sql**: A script to populate the database with initial data, allowing for testing and demonstration purposes.

 **Stored Procedures/**: Contains individual stored procedures.
 These files define specific actions or logic to be executed on the database, such as adding a new patient or updating medication records.

-**Triggers/**: Contains individual SQL trigger files.
-These files define automatic actions that occur in response to changes in the database, such as inventory updates after medication dispensing.

-## Stored Procedures

 - **AddDiagnosis.sql**: Inserts a patient's diagnosis information into the Diagnosis table, including the attending doctor, patient ID, diagnosis start date, and related details.